akash-network/website-5-archive/content/en/blog/distributed-machine-learning-on-akash-with-ray/index.md

 ## Ray-on-Akash Case Study - Akash-Thumper-1 (AT-1)

-ThumperAI and Overclock Labs (Creators of Akash Network) have been running a Ray cluster on a couple of Akash Providers for about 4 months now as part of [training a new AI foundation model](https://github.com/orgs/akash-network/discussions/300) called “Akash-Thumper”.
+[ThumperAI](https://thumper.ai) and [Overclock Labs](https://twitter.com/ovrclk_) (the creators of Akash Network) have been running a Ray cluster on a couple of Akash Providers for about 4 months now as part of [training a new AI foundation model](https://github.com/orgs/akash-network/discussions/300) called “Akash-Thumper”.
 We intend to release the first version of that model (called “AT-1”) on [Huggingface](https://huggingface.co/) soon.

 Stay tuned for a set of blog posts in the coming weeks, which will delve into the details and results of the training process.